nazimboudeffa/vue-cookbook/ch1.md

 https://cli.vuejs.org/guide/installation.html

-After that you can do `npm run serve` with PowerShell
+After that you can do `npm run serve` with PowerShell and open your browser pointing to localhost:8000

 Install SASS loader